BroadbandForum/usp-test/05-coap.md

     }
     ```

-2. Wait for the EUT to send a GetReponse.
+2. Wait for the EUT to send a GetResponse.

 ### Test Metrics